apache/cloudstack-documentation/source/adminguide/virtual_machines/virtual_appliances.rst

 Advanced deployment settings
 ----------------------------

 It is not possible to choose the boot type (BIOS, UEFI) and boot mode for virtual appliances.
-The boot mode and type used by the virtual appliances is defined in the template.
+The boot mode and type used by the virtual appliances is defined in the Template.